scott-saunders/labwork/IDA/01_08_19_psoralen_nonequil/README.md

 the “transfer” measurements there are the corresponding “soak” measurements taken before each transfer (numbered in the same way).
 Hopefully the rest of the file naming is obvious.

+### Imaging

+The control biofilm did seem to be less biomass than the psoralen treated one.
+I do not know why, I hope that it did not dissolve when put in the fresh medium during the psoralen treatment…it was likely aerobic and not stressful.
+That said, I think it looked like there was less biomass on it from the beginning.
+Also, the last time I treated with psoralen in the same why and the biofilms looked similar during imaging.

+Unfortunately, when I went to image the biofilms, I couldn’t get the confocal (HHMI 880) to work, although I could locate my samples using the epifluorescence module.
+I tried to get it to work for 40 min, but there was nothing but noise, I have no idea why, but it means that I don’t have images for these samples.